 Standard resistor value R1 = 120kΩ; Let us build this circuit in LTSpice simulator to see how it is performing:

 And its output when microphone signal amplitude is 20mV:

 As you can see output DC offset is a bit too high.
-You might need to tweak resistor divider values a bit to get it right at the middle of 3.3/2 VCC.
+You might need to tweak resistor divider values a bit to get it right in the middle of 3.3/2 VCC.

 Op-amp based electret microphone preamplifier

-In this case, we are going to use a standard low power precision operational amplifier LT1215 IC.
-From its datasheet, we can find that it can be powered from 3.3V single supply.
+In this case, we are going to use a standard low-power precision operational amplifier LT1215 IC.
+From its datasheet, we can find that it can be powered from a 3.3V single supply.
 Let us build an inverting amplifier with middle point DC offset output.

 And the signal output:

-With Operational amplifier, calculations are more straightforward.
+With an Operational amplifier, calculations are more straightforward.
 We make a voltage divider with R1 and R2 to the point of VCC.
 So both resistors are equal.
 Then we calculate gain resistors by the formula:

 If we select Gain = 100 and choose R3 = 100k, then R4 is calculated to be 1k.

 We did not mention the importance of the input capacitor, which stands before the amp.
 First, it is a DC offset filter.
 If there is an offset DC voltage from the microphone, it is filtered out, and only the AC signal passes through.
 Also, it performs like a high pass filter along with amplifier input resistance.
-If you want to capture low-frequency sounds, then choose higher value capacitors – 1u, 10, 100u.
+If you want to capture low-frequency sounds, choose higher value capacitors – 1u, 10, 100u.